What Is Industrial Radiography Used For?

 Industrial radiography equipment that uses x-rays is typically larger, so it’s better suited to radiographic testing inside large spaces, such as those found in factories or warehouses.

-These types of equipment run on electricity, and can be turned on and off, which means that it is safe to be around when it’s off (i.e., no protective shield is required for these devices).
+industrial xray radiography equipment runs on electricity, and can be turned on and off, which means that it is safe to be around when it’s off (i.e., no protective shield is required for these devices).

 Given the potential dangers of radiation, the use, ownership, and transportation of radiography equipment requires a license in the U.S., and in several other parts of the world.